How to Configure 802.1X and RADIUS for Ubiquiti UniFi

 Benefits of Implementing 802.1X With a RADIUS Server for UniFi

-RADIUS adds an extra layer of identity verification to Ubiquiti UniFi, making networks safer by centralizing the authentication of people or devices trying to connect to a network.
+RADIUS adds an extra layer of identity verification to Ubiquiti UniFi, making networks safer by centralizing the authentication of people or devices trying to connect.

 Here’s how to set up a RADIUS server for Ubiquiti UniFi.

-Before selecting a RADIUS server for UniFi, administrators should consider other RADIUS servers that better meet network needs and avoid NPS constraints, such as the Cloud RADIUS from SecureW2.
+Before selecting a RADIUS server for UniFi, administrators should consider other RADIUS servers that better meet network needs and avoid NPS constraints.

-Once the RADIUS server is configured, the next critical step is to ensure that Ubiquiti UniFi devices and the Cloud RADIUS service communicate effectively.
+Once the RADIUS server is configured, the next critical step is to ensure that Ubiquiti UniFi devices and the cloud RADIUS service communicate effectively.
+To do this, follow these instructions:

-1. Make sure to set up RADIUS clients using the UniFi Network dashboard.
+1. Make sure to set up RADIUS clients using the UniFi Network dashboard (sometimes called the UniFi Controller, though that’s not the official name).

 3. Check that other requirements for authentication, such as EAP-TLS, are supported and set up correctly on both ends.